uialchemist/handbook/README.md

 ***

-_Most of this handbook has been completely lifted from Basecamp's employee handbook, because they are awesome._
+_Some parts of this handbook have been completely lifted from Basecamp's employee handbook, because they are awesome._